-A Notice of Intent to prepare an EIS was published in the Federal Register (FR) on August 26, 2016 (78 FR 31909; Appendix A, Federal Register Notices).
+A Notice of Intent to prepare an EIS was published in the Federal Register on August 26, 2016 (78 Federal Register 31909; Appendix A, Federal Register Notices).
 The Notice of Intent announced the public scoping period and the dates, times, and locations of public scoping meetings.
-Notices announcing the intent to prepare an EIS and of scoping meetings were placed in local newspapers (Battle Mountain Bugle, Eureka Sentinel, Lahontan Valley News, Lovelock Review-Miner, Mineral County Independent News, Nevada Appeal, Reno Gazette-Journal, and Tonopah Times-Bonanza) and on the project's website (https://frtcmodernization.com).
-The Notice of Intent also announced that the Navy would operate an informational phone line (775-426-4081) for public, Indian tribe, and agency inquiries.
+Notices announcing the intent to prepare an EIS and of scoping meetings were placed in local newspapers (Battle Mountain Bugle, Eureka Sentinel, Lahontan Valley News, Lovelock Review-Miner, Mineral County

+Independent News, Nevada Appeal, Reno Gazette-Journal, and Tonopah Times-Bonanza) and on the project's website (www.frtcmodernization.com).
+The Notice of Intent also announced that the Navy would operate an informational phone line (775-426-4081) for public inquiries.
 The Navy solicited public and agency comments during a scoping period from August 26, 2016, through November 25, 2016.
-To allow time for additional public input, the Navy extended the public scoping comment period from November 10, 2016 (81 FR 78999) and in the aforementioned newspapers.
+To allow time for additional public input, the Navy extended the public scoping comment period from November 25, 2016, until December 12, 2016.
+A Notice of Extension was published in the Federal Register on November 10, 2016 (81 Federal Register 78999) and in the aforementioned newspapers.
 Public scoping meetings were held in Fallon, Lovelock, Reno, Austin, Eureka, Hawthorne, and Gabbs, Nevada from October 3 through 7, 2016.